ag-syssoft/Tanenbaum-CPU-Emulation/README.md

 Aliases are declared, one per line, in the form:\
 `#alias name @address [=value]`\
 Aliases may be declared anywhere in the code, and optionally referenced by name by any direct address instruction (`ADDD, SUBD, LODD, STOD`).
 The given names are unique and case-sensitive, and may contain any non-whitespace characters.
-Purely numeric names (e.g. 1234), however, are not valid.
+However, purely numeric names (e.g. 1234) are not allowed, since they can not be distinguished from actual addresses.
 Both the address and optional initial value must be specified as decimal numbers.
 The same address may be referenced by multiple aliases, but their order of value initialization is undefined if divergent.